 What is the procedure for DBA filing in the state of Florida?

 - Advertise the Legal Notice.
-Prior to filing a DBA registration in Florida, you require to advertise a single legal notice.
-This has to be advertised in a news publication that is circulated in the counties within which the business will operate.
-The notice needs to be advertised only once and you can choose the publication.
-Prices for such notices vary from $30-100.
+Before filing a DBA registration in Florida, you require to advertise a single legal notice.
+This has to be advertised in a news publication circulated in the counties within which the business will operate.
+The notice needs to be advertised only once, and you can choose the publication.
+Prices for such notices vary from $30 to-100.
 Once the legal notice has been circulated, the publication will provide you with an affidavit verifying such.
 You need to certify that you have already advertised the notice when submitting your DBA registration.

 - Complete the Registration Form.
-Having advertised the notice, you are able to complete the DBA registration.
+Having advertised the notice, you can complete the DBA registration.
 Information you need to provide includes the following: